kasupel/server/docs/endpoints.md

 ## Responses

 Responses will all be in JSON (with the exception of `/rsa_key`, not documented below).
 Return value names below refer to JSON fields.
 See [types](./types.md) for an explanation of the return value types.

+## Errors

+If there is an error in the request, the server will respond with an [Error object](./types.md#error) and a non-200 status code.

 ## Endpoints